 Mandatory sentences have the effect of transferring sentencing power from judges to prosecutors.
-Prosecutors frequently threaten to bring charges carrying long mandatory minimum sentences and longer guidelines sentences to scare a defendant to plead guilty in exchange for a reduced sentence and give up every factual and legal basis for a defense.
-As a result, at least 95 percent of federal drug defendants plead guilty.
+Prosecutors frequently threaten to bring charges carrying long mandatory minimum sentences and longer guidelines sentences.
+These threats are effective in scaring a defendant to plead guilty in exchange for a reduced sentence and to give up every factual and legal basis for a defense.
+As a result, every year at least 95 percent of federal drug defendants plead guilty.
 CJPF is pleased to have worked with the team that produced the movie, Incarcerating US, to reform mandatory minimums, as well as allies such as FAMM - Families Against Mandatory Minimums.

 Mandatory minimum sentencing laws are statutes that require judges to sentence offenders to a specified minimum prison term for a specific crime.
 For example, a minimum 5-year sentence (up to 40 years) must be imposed for distribution of 5 grams of methamphetamine, only a 5-day supply for a heavy user (see a complete list of federal mandatory minimums here).
 Mandatory minimums for drug offenses are generally triggered by the weight of the drugs.
 The weights of every transaction carried out by a defendant, or conspiracy, are totaled.
 In addition, weights that are boasted about or admitted to are counted as well as weights of drugs actually purchased or seized.
 The report of a witness or informant, even if not under oath, and easily exaggerated, of some number of transactions, or the size of a sale or shipment, gets counted for determining the weight that can trigger a mandatory minimum or high-level sentencing guideline penalty.